THE METAL IMAGINATION

 To understand both metal and the PMRC, one must first understand the suburbs.
 We tend to think of the Clintons as the culmination of the modern suburbanization of society, but in fact the Gores were its true articulators.
 It was a perfection of American identity after more than a century of internal struggle and self-definition.
 Upon its careful grid, everything was in perfect balance.
 There was just enough prosperity and just enough morality.
 You could always see this arrangement when someone seemed out of place.
 Not just when a household was below average but when they were far above it: too ostentatious or too reverent for their liking.
 Not that they often did anything about it as such, doing anything directly went against the moral code.
 What, then, was the moral code?

-Dwellers in the suburb learn the moral code as early as possible.
-Like the entire dynamic it is a stitching together of a bunch of things in perfect balance that, when taken in total, are incompatible.
+Suburbanites learn the moral code as early as possible.
+Like the place it codifies, it is a stitching together of a bunch of things in perfect balance that, when looked at piece by piece, are incompatible.
 It is the morality of going to church every Sunday and of pledging allegiance to the flag every weekday.
 It is of living and letting live within each household but also of respecting the boundaries of civic order in the neighborhood.
 It is worldly and celestial; individual and communal; principled and pragmatic: the perfect recipe for American virtue.
 Seldom does this ever seem a problem.
 Most people who grow up in the suburbs have a desire to return to it sooner or later.
 They resolve the contradictions without much thought, and die contented.
 On the other hand, there are those with a certain ambient sensitivity who cannot reconcile the contradictions because there are none, just a fallacy of contradiction.
 The morals espoused in the suburbs, the more one tries to act on them or consider them, appear contingent when they are not fraudulent.
 Rather than equal with the prosperity, they are dependent upon it.
 When morals are just another consumer good, moralists go shopping.

 No one asks to become a moralist.
 Who would want the kind of mind that looks at their peers and their families and says No?
 Moralists are always and everywhere finding reasons to say No to anything.
 It appears first as an impulse, but it can grow into something more elegant.
 Moralism is more than just determining which conduct is good and which is bad; it’s about seeing Person A in the mirror and thinking if and how they can become Person X, or Person 3.
 It is a creative vocation.
-No formal education can even hope to constrict it.
-That is a journey the moralist must take.
+No formal education can even hope to constrict it, let alone refine it.
+That is a journey the moralist must take in isolation; impulse must become instinct.
 It is a journey that in the present circumstances leads to metal.
 And like moralism, people think metal is easily understood.